nicolas-lizarazo/Polyglot-Calculators/Scientific Calculators/ScientificCalculator-PHP-Hodemcsuk/README.md

 - Tested up to 20 levels of nesting successfully
 - Deep nesting may cause performance slowdown

+9. **Precision Threshold**: Results with absolute value < 1e-10 are rounded to 0
+   - This fixes floating point errors (e.g., tan(pi) = 0 instead of 6.98e-15)
+   - ⚠️ Very small legitimate results will also become 0
+   - For precision-critical work with tiny values, be aware of this threshold

 ### Angle Modes

 - **DEG mode**: Angles interpreted as degrees (0-360)